TAKE3 has a “flair for the wild and unexpected” and “brings the refinement of a

 Plan to Make a Day of it in beautiful Foxburg!

-Enjoy a walk along the Allegheny River trail or rent bicycles with Foxburg Tours in the morning or early afternoon!
-Have lunch at the Allegheny Grille with seating overlooking the Allegheny River, or for more casual fare, at Foxburg Pizza with salads, sandwiches and pizza.
+Plan to arrive early enough to enjoy a walk along the Allegheny River trail or have a pontoon river trip with Foxburg Tours in the morning or afternoon!
+Have supper at the Allegheny Grille with seating overlooking the Allegheny River, or for more casual fare, at Foxburg Pizza with salads, sandwiches and pizza.
 Save time to enjoy wine tasting at Foxburg Wine Cellars and savor a gourmet coffee and hand made chocolate at Divani Chocolatier and Barrista.
 Or spend the night in Foxburg in the lovely Foxburg Inn or up the river at Emlenton’s bed and breakfast, The Barnard House.

 ABOUT THE ARTISTS